Collection crew auditing commercial recycling bins in Dulwich

 Across the borough we aim to exceed municipal expectations by setting a clear operational goal: a 70% recycling percentage target for all commercial waste collected by our fleet by 2028.
 That target aligns with wider ambitions to expand landfill diversion and increase material recovery from the business waste stream.
 Our recycling percentage target is measured across key streams — dry mixed recycling, glass, food waste and textiles — and is tracked monthly so we can refine route planning and sorting processes to improve results.

-Segregated bins for paper, glass and cans outside a Dulwich shop The wider borough approach to waste separation influences our service design.
+A close-up of a green wheeled rubbish bin with a partially opened lid, revealing a black plastic liner that is slightly crumpled and extends over the edges of the bin.
+A person's hand with a visible thumb and fingers is gripping the bin's handle on the right side, suggesting it is ready for rubbish collection or disposal.
+The scene is situated outdoors on a concrete or paved surface, with the background featuring a neutral, blurred environment typical of residential or commercial waste collection areas.
+The overall appearance emphasizes the bin's sturdy plastic construction, with textured surfaces and a matte finish, aligned with waste management services offered by Commercial Waste Dulwich, which operates in the local Dulwich area.
+The wider borough approach to waste separation influences our service design.
 Southwark and neighbouring boroughs encourage separation of food waste, paper and card, glass and cans at source, and many commercial properties already provide segregated bins.
 We support these local systems by offering tailored collections that match the boroughs' approach to waste separation, including dedicated food-waste lifts, locked recycling cages for secure glass and segregated textile collections for reuse and recycling.

 Local transfer stations and consolidation depots are central to an efficient, low-footprint operations model.
 We regularly use nearby facilities and borough transfer hubs to minimise driving distance and double handling of waste.
 By consolidating materials at transfer stations serving Southwark and adjacent areas, we improve sorting efficiency and maximise the proportion of material sent for recycling or energy recovery rather than landfill.
 These short transfer legs are key to creating an eco-friendly waste disposal area at scale for Dulwich businesses.